vineetakhurana/CSCDevOps-Deployment/README.md

 In infrastructure.js, on intercepting a /switch request, if the current target was BLUE, the 'items' queue from blue redis instance are captured and copied to a new queue using **lrange**.
 This list's items are then pushed on the 'items' queue of green redis instance using **rpush**.

-Similarly it is pushed from the 'items' queue of green redis instance to blue if current target was green before switch!
+Similarly, images are pushed from the 'items' queue of green redis instance to blue if current target was green before switch!

 ###Demonstrate mirroring

+A 'flag' variable is used to check for mirroring.

+Depending on the current target, the POST request is handled for both the instances.

+The /upload request is intercepted and serviced for the current target.
+Another **proxy.web( req, res, {target: TARGET });** is done for the other TARGET.